fairnightzz/choochoo-os/README-K1.md

 make
 ```

-The above works on machine <insert>.
+The above has been tested on machine `ubuntu2204-010`.

 # 3 Kernel Features & Structure
 ## 3.1 Kernel Features